 After becoming a registered nurse (RN) following her graduation from the University of Wyoming BSN program in 2000, Cherie worked as an RN in Georgia and then in Utah.
 She quickly rose to an administrative role, being placed as the Director of Surgical Services for Mountain West Medical Center in Tooele, Utah only three years out from her bachelor's degree.
 She remained in that position for seven years during which she also completed her masters of science in nursing degree with an emphasis in healthcare administration.
 At that time she took over the Director of Clinic Operations in the same medical center.

-From a letter sent to support her nomination for this award, the recommender noted:
+From a letter sent to support her nomination for this award,

 [Lowell] is an exceptional administrator and nurse.
 Cherie has been asked to manage two of the most challenging departments in our organization and has exceeded senior management expectations in doing so.